josephcarey/MEAN-To-Do-List/TasksAndTiming.md

 - [ ] clearing the inputs: we could use a for...in loop instead, but that's kinda scary.

 # Questions
+- [ ] do we have to stick to one giant js file on the client side?

 ### Timing